Global Health at MUSC

 Cigarette use currently causes more than eight million deaths annually, with a projected death toll of one billion premature deaths by the end of the 21st century.
 Panelists will describe their efforts to promote programs and policies to reduce smoking related premature deaths around the globe.
 This includes efforts 1) to promote smoking cessation among oncology patients in the U.S. and Canada; 2) to implement tobacco control policies in Mexico and other Latin American countries; and 3) highlight research on nicotine focused policies to change the trajectory of cigarette use in different countries.

-Professor, Psychiatry & Behavioral Sciences
+Assistant Professor, Psychiatry and Behavioral Sciences

 Medical University of South Carolina

-James Thrasher, Ph.D., M.A.
-M.S.
+James Thrasher, Ph.D., MA, MS

 Professor, Health Promotion, Education, and Behavior